 www.visitstrasbourg.en

-The astronomical clock you can see inside Notre Dame Cathedral in Strasbourg is the third installation.
-However, it is no less important than its two predecessors, with the first installed in the 14th century.
-In fact, the highlights of this third version are the automatons above the clock.
-Equally fun is that the animation begins at 12:30 p.m. rather than your typical 12 noon.
-In this case, death rings a bell before the 12 Apostles proceed to greet Jesus Christ.
-Lastly, don’t be alarmed when the roosters crows.
+The third installation is the astronomical clock, which you can see inside Notre Dame Cathedral in Strasbourg.
+However, it is no less critical than its two predecessors, with the first installed in the 14th century.
+The highlights of this third version are the automatons above the clock.
+Equally fun is that the animation begins at 12:30 p.m. rather than your typical noon.
+In this case, death rings a bell before the 12 Apostles greet Jesus Christ.
+Lastly, don’t be alarmed when the roosters crow.

 Grande Île

-Notre Dame Cathedral of Strasbourg lies on the Grande Île (Large Island), within the historic city center.
+In the historic city center, the Notre Dame Cathedral of Strasbourg lies on the Grande Île (Large Island).
 Anchoring this UNESCO World Heritage Site, the cathedral was the world’s tallest building for over 200 years.
 Even today, Notre Dame Strasbourg is the world’s sixth tallest church and tallest built during the Middle Ages.
 Additionally, UNESCO added Neustadt (New Town) to the World Heritage Site.

 Zytglogge